Applications for the CRVS Fellowship are currently closed.

 Applicants should be from low-to-middle income countries and have established working relationships with one or more of the institutions responsible for the operation and development of their country’s CRVS system.
-This can include, for example, staff working in a Government institution that is part (or potentially part) of the CRVS system, or people from a university or research institution (e.g. school of public health, medical college) who collaborate closely with stakeholders responsible for the CRVS system.
+This can include, for example, staff working in a government institution that is part (or potentially part) of the CRVS system, or people from a university or research institution (e.g. school of public health, medical college) who collaborate closely with stakeholders responsible for the CRVS system.

 Fellowship activities and outputs

 The Fellowship project must have direct application to CRVS activities in the Fellow’s country.
 The supervisor oversees the project design (including regular contact in preparation for the Fellowship), activities and outputs, and provides post-Fellowship mentoring.
-Fellows are expected to work independently.
+Fellows will discuss the timetable of Fellowship activities with their supervisor, and are expected to work independently.

 Fellows are presented with a certificate at the successful conclusion of their Fellowship.

 Fellows are selected through a competitive selection process and, after receiving application instructions from University of Melbourne, are required to submit a Fellowship project proposal.
-Preference will be given to applicants from countries that are part of the D4H Initiative, but applicants from other low-to-middle income countries will also be considered.
+Preference will be given to applicants from countries that are part of the D4H Initiative, however applicants from other low-to-middle income countries will also be considered.
 Fellows are required to meet academic and English pre-requisites.